Steppschuh/Micro-Beat-Detection/README.md

 ## How It Works

-Instead of using the overall audio signal amplitudes (time domain), it transforms the data using the [Fast Hartley Transform](http://wiki.openmusiclabs.com/wiki/ArduinoFHT) (frequency domain).
+In addition to using the overall audio signal amplitudes (time domain), it transforms the data using the [Fast Hartley Transform](http://wiki.openmusiclabs.com/wiki/ArduinoFHT) (frequency domain).

 It then extracts some features from specific frequency bands and calculates a beat probability for each sample period.